Xavier Cugat: Early life

 Xavier Cugat was born with the Catalan name Francesc d'Assís Xavier Cugat Mingall de Bru i Deulofeu, or, more simply in standard form with his mother's name last, Xavier Cugat i Mingall in Girona, Catalonia in Spain on 1 January 1900.
 He identified as Catalan his entire life.
-His family emigrated to Cuba when he was three years old.
+His family immigrated to Cuba when he was three years old.
 He studied classical violin and worked as a violinist at the age of nine in a silent movie theater to help pay for his education.
 He was first violin for the Teatro Nacional Symphonic Orchestra in Havana.
 When he was not performing, he started drawing caricatures.
 On 6 July 1915 he and his family arrived in New York City on the SS Havana.

 Cugat regularly embellished his life history as a strategy of self-promotion, sometimes making it difficult to determine the facts of his life.
 For example, it was regularly reported that, while still in Havana, Cugat became friends with Enrico Caruso and appeared in recitals with him, but, in a careful analysis, Galina Bakhtiarova showed that that was impossible.
 Cugat's 1948 autobiography Rumba is My Life describes in detail an interaction with Caruso in Havana, apparently entirely fictional; Caruso did not visit Havana until 1920.
 Similarly, in his 1981 autobiography, Cugat claimed, and it was widely reported, that he was married to the star of the Cuban musical theater Rita Montaner from 1918 to about 1920, but Bakhtiarova pointed out that a well-sourced biography of Montaner shows that was not possible.